SattyikKundu/Mixed-Messages-Javascript-project/README.md

 This JavaScript program generates random messages every time the user runs the program.
 This is also the 1st portfolio project of the Full-Stack Engineering (web development) career path in Codecademy.

-For my version of the "Mixed Messages" program: Everytime the user runs the program, it returns 3 pieces of random life advice for the user (one for spirtual advice, one for workplace advice, and one for family/love advice).
+For my version of the "Mixed Messages" program: Everytime the user runs the program, it returns 3 pieces of random life advice for the user (one for workplace advice, one for financial advice, and one for health advice).

 # More Details: